Welcome

 A Note on Time and Continuity

-Some of the work presented here was created years ago.
+Some of the works here were created years ago.
 It remains here by design.

 I believe thoughtful work does not expire simply because it is not recent.
-This archive values continuity, reflection, and ethical grounding over constant production.
+I values continuity, reflection, and ethical grounding over constant performative production.
+I much prefer editing and improving my voice through each of the writing topics that evolve over time rather than keep the pages in a rigid thought format.
 Each piece contributes to an evolving understanding of communication as both a practice and a responsibility.

 Invitation